abgroen/abgroen/content/home/podcast.md

 active                = true              # Activate this widget? true/false
 weight                = 40                # Order that this section will appear.

-title = "Podcast: live.a.little"
+title = "Podcast: Presumably"
-subtitle              = """The podcast is called live.a.little and here you'll find the latest episodes.
+subtitle              = """The podcast is called Presumably and here you'll find the latest episodes.
 I have two series: meaning and science.

 Find all podcasts at <strong>[this page](/presumably/)</strong> as well as a description of the different series."""